-Ronnie Ortiz-Magro's Wild Journey That Started WithJersey Shore
+Ronnie Ortiz-Magro's Road to This Rocky Relationship With Jen Harley

 The checklist "got a little shorter, and I'm a little bit more lenient."

-As of last June, Sammi was dating Jersey boy Christian Biscardi, and Ronnie skipped the last two nostalgia-packed events she participated in—E!'s Reunion Road Trip: Road to the Jersey Shore and Deena Cortese's wedding.
-Sammi would later explain that she skipped Jersey Shore: Family Vacation, which has been renewed for a Las Vegas-set second season, in order to avoid "potentially TOXIC SITUATIONS."
+As of June 2017, Sammi was dating Jersey boy Christian Biscardi, and Ronnie skipped the last two nostalgia-packed events she participated in—E!'s Reunion Road Trip: Road to the Jersey Shore and Deena Cortese's wedding.
+Sammi would later explain that she skipped Jersey Shore: Family Vacation, which concluded its second season in December, in order to avoid "potentially TOXIC SITUATIONS."

 Which, of course, was a huge milestone for everyone involved—but it didn't mean that Ronnie had turned over a new, non-dramatic leaf.